About Drippy Ceramics

 I am in awe of these ancient works of art made by human hands centuries ago, not even assisted by electric light, and these paintings of mine are an honor and celebration of humans and the beautiful things they create with their minds and hands.

-These 5 new Drippy Ceramics pieces will be included in the Ordinary Objects Show at Liz Lidgett Gallery opening March 27.
+These 5 new Drippy Ceramics pieces will be included in the Ordinary Magic Show at Liz Lidgett Gallery opening March 27.
 Join my mailing list for all the info!